turingschool/curriculum/source/projects/jsblogger.markdown

 <%= render :partial => 'form' %>
 ```

 Now go back to the `_form.html.erb` and paste the code from your clipboard.
-Change the text on the `submit` button to say "Save" so it makes sense both when creating a new article and editing and existing one.
+Change the text on the `submit` button to say "Save" so it makes sense both when creating a new article and editing an existing one.

 #### Writing the Edit Template